you will live in the pod and you will eat the bugs.

 This one’s tricky too.
 The current thermodynamics of our agricultural system plus its dependence on finite fossil fuel reserves make it a terminal patient.
 (I know that technically these reserves regenerate, but they do so on a geological timescale, and we are draining them as fast as we can on an historical timescale).
 But reverting to pre-industrial agriculture would be a disaster, possibly an irreversible one.
 You can’t have much specialization with 70%+ of your labor capacity doing grunt agricultural work – and that’s what you have without fossil-fueled agriculture.

-So what industrial capacity there is (all public this) would have to be integrated into the agricultural system in a way that both supports enough non-agricultural specialization and obviates as much fossil fuel dependence as possible.
-Nuclear powered bioengineering is definitely a part of this future – but I don’t have enough specialist knowledge in these areas to do much speculation of the how and why (or the ‘is it even possible’).
+So what industrial capacity there is (all public this) would have to be integrated into the agricultural system in a way that both supports enough non-agricultural specialization and obviates as much fossil fuel dependence as possible – and in the post-holocene climate, we’re gonna have to be figuring out how to make food production weather independent.
+Nuclear powered bioengineering is definitely a part of this future – but I don’t have enough specialist knowledge in these areas to do much speculation of the how and why.
 Once again Julian Cribb is wonderful here.

 Food variety will be vastly reduced and diets part of the social plan.
 This will make us healthier and have a dampening effect on the generation of aesthetic fetishism.